RENO216/drone_control/README.md

 1. Build catkin workspace with the required packages and this package in `src` folder. `catkin_make` the workspace.
 2. configure all the parameters in deep_navigation.py
 3. Test, e.g., create a new package for appliations ([an example launch file](./assets/RL_col_data_sim.launch)).

+# Notes & Issues
+* Accumulate distance and \# trips are not necessarily taken into account for state.
+* Drone yaw does not make much sense.